itsmehmettaskin/itsmehmettaskin/README.md

 # Hi!
-Nice te meet you! 👋
+Nice to meet you! 👋

 ## If ByQush was An Object in a Javascript File:
 ```js